JiaweiZhuang/xESMF/README.rst

   Conservative regridding will work correcly by just regridding each tile and adding up the results.
   But other methods don't not correctly handle tile edges.

-- Masking. np.nan will be mapped to np.nan, but masking created by np.ma will be ignored.
+- Improve Masking.
+Currently, np.nan will be mapped to np.nan, but masking created by np.ma will be ignored.

+- Improve API design.
+Current API is just experimental, more like a proof-of-concept.
+  The trickest part is matching xarray's coordinate dimension with ESMPy's expectation.

 Additional Links
 ----------------